Calculating your pension benefits

 The LGPS is a defined benefit scheme which means that your pension is calculated using formulas which are set out in law.

-The basic formulas used to calculate your pension depend on when you are a member.
+The basic formulas used to calculate your pension depend on when you have membership:

 From 1 April 2014, the LGPS became a Career Average Revalued Earnings (CARE) pension scheme.
 CARE pensionable pay is your actual pensionable pay that you pay contributions on.
 It is used to calculate your pension.